wallacedos/SWPVPSEKMInv/readme.txt

 DASDCDataInversion_GVDA.m: Inversion of the multimodal dispersion curves of the DAS data.
 We adopt the modern inversion workflow in our article.

+DispersionMeasurement_GVDA.m and DASDCDataInversion_GVDA.m reproduce the result
+of our article 2.

 Our article:
 Yan, Y., Chen, X., Huai, N., Guan, J.2022.Modern inversion workflow of the multimodal surface wave dispersion curves: Staging strategy and Pattern